Rushil13579/AdminTrollV2/README.md

 /nomine (player) [seconds...] | Oh cant mine?
 Probably lag...
 /noplace (player) [seconds...] | Oh cant place?
 Probably lag...
 /trap (player) [seconds...] | The victim does not deserve to be free

-- Permission: **admintrollv2.all**

-- No troll causes any terrain damage

 ## Future Plans
 - Bolt (Strikes the victim with a lightning bolt)